shoeper/seafile-docs/changelog/server-changelog.md

 * A few UI Improvement and fixes
 * Add group-discussion (warning: the group message reply function is removed, and the old reply messages will not be shown with the new UI)
-* Add an option for disable forcing users to change password (FORCE_PASSWORD_CHANGE, default is True)
+* Add an option for disable forcing users to change password (`FORCE_PASSWORD_CHANGE`, default is `True`)
-* Support new Shibboleth users be created as inactive and activated via Admin later (SHIB_ACTIVATE_AFTER_CREATION , default is True)
+* Support new Shibboleth users be created as inactive and activated via Admin later (`SHIB_ACTIVATE_AFTER_CREATION`, default is `True`)
 * Update jquery to v1.11

 ### 5.1.0 beta (2016.03.22)

 Note: in this version, the group discussion is not re-implement yet.
-It will be available when the stable verison is released.
+It will be available when the stable version is released.

 * Redesign navigation
 * Rewrite group management